 This is often provided by the election service, however the CRO must explain this report to the rest of Council at both the nearest Council meeting (to the date of the election) and at the Annual General Meeting.

-6. For other general duties of the CRO, c.f., article XXII 3 of the GSA by-laws
+6. For other general duties of the CRO, Article 1, Section 1.5 (3) of the GSA Bylaws

 7. Remuneration

-Pursuant to Article XII of the Bylaws, shall be remunerated by a set amount defined by council in the form of a standing resolution; therefore, the CRO will be remunerated $250.00 per Election, $75.00 per by-election, and $250.00 per referendum.
+Pursuant to Article 1, Section 1.5 (5a) of the Bylaws, shall be remunerated by a set amount defined by council in the form of a standing resolution; therefore, the CRO will be remunerated $250.00 per Election, $75.00 per by-election, and $250.00 per referendum.

 To be paid via honorarium through direct deposit to the CRO upon completion of their term.